Serena Williams reveals she's using weight loss drugs and addresses stigma: "You're not taking a shortcut"

 Williams, now a celebrity patient ambassador for Ro, also spoke to the stigma surrounding the popular weight loss drugs.

-"If you're on GLP-1s too, don't let anybody tel you it's the 'easy way out.'
+"If you're on GLP-1s too, don't let anybody tell you it's the 'easy way out.'
 You're not taking a shortcut, you're taking care of yourself, and that takes courage," she said.

-In an interview with People magazine Thursday, Williams said she feels "really good and healthy."
+In an interview with People magazine on Thursday, Williams said she feels "really good and healthy."

 "I feel light physically and light mentally," she told the magazine.
 "I just can do more.
 I'm more active.
 My joints don't hurt as much.
 I just feel like something as simple as just getting down is a lot easier for me.
 And I do it a lot faster."